estebanmunchjones2019/academind-next.js-article/Next article.md

-## Seting up WordPress on a subdomain
+## Setting up WordPress on a subdomain

 After finishing the purchase, the next step is to create a subdomain, but...why?